Take Them to the House of Mourning

 Death is an inevitable part of life.
-In the present day, we tend to shy away from it and avoid talking about it with our children.
-The old trope about Rover going to “live on a farm” betrays our fear and timidity.
+Today, most shy away from it and avoid talking to their children about it.
+The old trope about Rover going to “live on a farm” betrays a fear and timidity, perhaps some embarrassment akin to talking about the “birds and the bees” when they come of age.

 It is better to go to the house of mourning than to go to the house of feasting, for this is the end of all mankind, and the living will lay it to heart.